 Now, let's try to get a webpage.
-For this example, let's get GitHub's public timeline r = requests.get('https://github.com/timeline.json')
+For this example, let's get GitHub's public timeline

+'''

+r = requests.get('https://api.github.com/events')

+'''

 Now, we have a Response object called r.
 We can get all the information we need from this object.